Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Birthday:** Winter 29

-The Simplest way to get her affection up is really talking to her.
+The simplest way to get her affection up is really talking to her.
 This involves nothing except talking to her.
 If you are looking for her, her common locations are:
--In front of the Carpenter’s house.
+- In front of the Carpenter’s house.
--On rainy or snowy days, you can often find her in the Vineyard cellar.
+- On rainy or snowy days, you can often find her in the Vineyard cellar.
--Sundays she is on the beach.
+- Sundays she is on the beach.
--Nearly every night you can find her in the bar.
+- Nearly every night you can find her in the bar.

 **Gifts**
 |Loves|Likes|**Avoid**|